HolAster : holography and astronomy

 Wollo opal “optic”.
 The strong diffraction focalize the light above the stone.

-Projection of light on a screen by this “optic” opal.
+Light focused on a screen by this opal.